xoco70/laravel-tournaments/README.md

 This is still a work in progress.
 Things could change, things could break.
 Use it at your own risks in production

+You will be able to access the demo at `http://yourdomain.com/laravel-tournaments`

 ## Installation